zonemaster/zonemaster/docs/specifications/tests/Address-TP/address02.md

 ### Outcome(s)

 A list of of address with corresponding PTR records.
 These are the results of the PTR queries generated.
+The result could be stored as a hash table where the key is the IP address and the values, the hostnames found.

 ### Special procedural requirements